We the Kings: Self-Titled Nostalgia, and Six (2016–present)

 In September 2016, Travis Clark announced that he was writing music for a new We the Kings album in his studio in Orlando, Florida.
 He also posted pictures to Instagram with the caption "This is what writing/recording through all hours of the night looks like for new We The Kings music.
 Yay for more/new songs!
 Yay for the studio being in my house!
 Who's excited?"

 On December 5, 2016, We the Kings announced a tour that will commemorate the ten year anniversary of their debut album, We the Kings, that was released in 2007.
 The tour will go from February to May 2017 with 32 dates in the US, 3 dates in the UK, and 1 date in Canada.

 On September 12, 2017, We the Kings released a tenth anniversary album called Self-Titled Nostalgia.
 The album is composed of reworked versions of all the songs that appeared on the band's debut studio album, We the Kings.
 It also includes one new song called "Planes, Trains, and Cars".

 On December 1, 2017, We the Kings released a new single called "Festival Music".

 In December 2017, We the Kings released a video announcing the start of production for their sixth studio album.
 The album was announced to include "Planes, Trains, and Cars", "Festival Music", and eight to ten more songs.
 Like the previous two We The Kings records, this album was released without a label.
 To fund the album, the band offered multiple packages for fans to purchase on PledgeMusic.
 The packages included items such as a vinyl record of the album, the ability to name a song on the album, a bass guitar used by Charles Trippy, a guitar used by Travis Clark, and more.
 Each person who purchased a package had their face placed on the album cover along with the band members' faces in a yearbook format.
 The album was released July 6, 2018.

 In 2019, We the Kings played at the final warped tour (Warped Tour 25).

 On February 2, 2024, Danny Duncan announced his departure from the band.

 In September 2024, We the Kings covered "Go the Distance" for A Whole New Sound, a compilation album featuring pop-punk covers of songs from classic Disney films.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.